thndrbrrr/gimp-stable-boy/README.md

 ### Inpainting

 Add a layer named `Inpainting Mask` to the image (see video) and make it the top layer.
 Use a paintbrush and paint the region you want to inpaint with black on that mask layer.
-Stable Boy will automatically determine the area of the image to process.
+Stable Boy will automatically determine the area of the image to process (multiples of 256 and at least 512x512).

 Stable Boy will insert any generated layers under the inpainting mask layer and hide the mask layer.
 The mask itself remains as is.

 > 👉 Select the mask layer and hit `DEL` to clear the mask.

+### Scripts: X/Y plot

+Choose mode, will use settings of last time mode was run

+grid always separate image

+optionally all results added as nested layer groups, labelled with options

+Disabled by default
+A1111 with script API: url

 ### Model selection